Ahyousef/data-structures-and-algorithms/code_challenges/StacksAndQueues/README.md

 # Stacks and Queues

-Stack is a container of objects that are inserted and removed according to the last-in first-out (LIFO) principle.
-Queue is a container of objects (a linear collection) that are inserted and removed according to the first-in first-out (FIFO) principle.
+Create a class called AnimalShelter which holds only dogs and cats.
+The shelter operates using a first-in, first-out approach.

 ## Challenge

-Create two classes, one for stacks and one for queues with methods for each.
+Create two classes, one for dogs and one for cats.
+Then create a class for animal shelter that holds two Queus from the Queue class, that has the methods written before
-Be able to push, pop, check if its empty for the stacks.
-Enqueue and dequeue for the queues.

 ## Approach & Efficiency